 Robin Boyle Laisure is Professor of Legal Writing and a full-time member of the faculty at the law school.
 She teaches first-year sections of Legal Writing I and II.
-She additionally teaches in the upper division - Drafting: Contracts; Drafting: Litigation Documents and Contracts; and Scholarly Research and Writing.
+She additionally teaches in the upper division - Drafting: Contracts; and Scholarly Research and Writing.

 Since the program’s inception in 2004 until 2021, she has taught college students in the Ron Brown Prep Program, to help raise the number of diverse and disadvantaged students in law schools.
 She also taught abroad at Beijing Jiaotong University, in Beijing, China, at their law and undergraduate schools.